 Green roof: Some 12,500 square feet of the third floor roof holds a thin layer of soil and was planted with many native Illinois plants including phlox and sedum.
 The architects designed the extensive green roof system, and Oak Park landscape architect Carol JH Yetkin selected plants that require minimal upkeep.
 The green roof improves the energy performance of the building, reduces run-off into the storm sewer system thus preserving infrastructure, contributes to better air quality in the neighborhood, and is a cool zone.
 Watch video about our green roof.

-LED light bulbs: The parking garage is now visibly brighter and uses less than half the energy it did before.
+LED light bulbs: The parking garage is visibly brighter and uses less than half the energy it originally did when the building opened.

 Recycled rubber flooring: Most of the building is laid with recycled rubber flooring, with the majority of the rubber recycled from rubber tires.
 The surface is both durable and easy to maintain, and staff note that the flooring muffles sound, is comfortable to stand on, and easy to push loaded book carts over.